Gitcpp10ALT/Windows-Remote-Shell-CLI/README.md

 **NOTE: If the full output doesn't load, press enter until you see "Shell ~ C:\The\Current\Dir\You\Are\In"**
 # Usage
 wrs -ip [IP address] -p [PORT number] -c [connect] -l [listen] -f [listen forever flag]
+# Linux Installation (Debian)
+1. Go to Linux Packages and download one of the files.
+2. Go to the directory where downloaded and open the terminal there.
+3. Run the command "sudo dpkg -i NotSSH-server_debian.deb".
+Use the same command except replace the NotSSH-server_debian.deb with lrs package name.
+4. Go to the directory /usr/local/bin and the install will be there.
+5. To execute, run ./<name_of_exe>